rotzmediagroup/ROTZ_AI_Builder-v1/README.md

-# ROTZ
+# ROTZ AI Builder

-ROTZ is an AI builder based on Bolt DIY, rebranded and adapted to run entirely self‑hosted with a local database.
+ROTZ AI Builder is based on Bolt DIY, rebranded and adapted to run entirely self‑hosted with a local database.
 It provides:

 - Local, containerized deployment (Ubuntu 24.04 ready)
 - Built‑in auth with cookie sessions, roles (admin/user/blocked), and whitelist support